-“Monday, April 2, I was informed by family members that my father’s health took a nosedive and that he wasn’t expected to live more than a couple days, and that I needed to come home ASAP.
+“Monday, April 2nd, I was informed by family members my father’s health took a nosedive and he wasn’t expected to live more than a couple days, and I needed to come home ASAP.

 I was scheduled for 4 flights that would get me home around midnight.
 My first flight took off late, causing me to miss my next flight.
 I was freaking out, but the flight attendant told me there was one more flight going to where I needed to be.

 Before I boarded my second flight, a man came up to me because I had Shiva (she’s my service dog) and showed me pictures of his Malinois.
 He told me he served in the National Guard and he grew up around the same place I did.
 Before this flight landed, I found out my last flight home was cancelled.

 As I’m getting off the plane (it’s about 9:30 p.m.)
 I’m texting and talking on the phone with my family trying to figure out how to get home that night.
 Then 2 flight attendants approach me saying they were able to get me a flight that leaves at 11:30 p.m.
 While the flight attendants are telling me this, my family is telling me they’ll drive 5 hours to come get me.

 Then, the man I met before boarding my second flight came up to me while he was on the phone.
 He told me he was arranging for a professional driving company to drive me from the airport straight to my house, all at his expense.

 I was apprehensive at first, but he showed the receipts to the flight attendants, and when the driver arrived, he sent them a picture of the car, the license plate and the driver.
 Before I left, he said all he wanted in return was for me to let him know I made it home.

 The driver drove me from Chicago Airport, almost 5 hours to my front door.
 I got home about 3 a.m. on Wednesday April 4th.
 The driver told me it cost the man almost $900.